findmeahammer/blog/content/posts/TFLiteWindowsModelMaker.md

 mermaid: false
 ---

-# Custom object detection using TF Lite with Model Maker on Windows with Pascal VOC exports from VoTT
+# Custom object detection on Windows -Pascal VOC to TF Lite Model Maker

 Create custom training data using VoTT, export it to Pascal VOC.
-Then convert it into TFRecords to be consumed by TF Lite Model Maker.
+Then convert it into TFRecords to be consumed by TF Lite Model Maker to train your custom model.

 This is a more thorough guide than available on [https://www.tensorflow.org/lite/tutorials/model_maker_object_detection](https://www.tensorflow.org/lite/tutorials/model_maker_object_detection), using the new tools released at Google IO 2021.